zurb/F5-accessibility-audit/readme.md

 # Accessibility Audit
-The following is guidelines and tips to consider with the pending upheaval of Foundation to be more accessible out-of-the-box
+The following is guidelines and tips to consider with the pending upheaval of Foundation to be more accessible out-of-the-box.

+**Note this audit is currently in Alpha.
+This does not in anyway reflect the final plan towards accessibility for Foundation, and isn't edited yet for optimal brevity, redundancy, or readibility—nor does it yet adheres to the typical tone Zurb attaches to its entities.**

 ## Tips I’m seeing
 - Follow the three rules of ARIA